crontab/AsyncMux/README.md

 <a name="v2_0"></a>
 ## What's new in version 2.0

-Version 2.0 upgrades the code to Swift 6 and compiles with complete concurrency checking.
+- Upgraded the project to Swift 6; fixed all concurrency issues

-This is an incompatible upgrade of the framework but shouldn't cause much trouble: it removes the `register()` and `unregister()` methods from MuxRepository, as well as makes the latter a fully static interface, i.e. no `.shared` instance is available anymore.
-Registration of multiplexers is now done by specifying the `cacheKey` parameter in the constructor.
+- Removed `register()` and `unregister()` methods from `MuxRepository`; registration is now automatic as long as `cacheKey` is provided when creating an instance of a multiplexer.
+- `MuxRepository` and `AsyncMedia` are now static interfaces with async methods, i.e. no `shared` instance anymore.

 <a name="authors"></a>
 ## Authors